chaos-polymtl/lethe/doc/source/examples/multiphysics/rayleigh-plateau-instability/rayleigh-plateau-instability.rst

 Rayleigh-Plateau Instability
 ================================

 This example simulates the transition of a continuous jet to a droplet regime under the influence of a perturbation.
-The case simulated in this example corresponds to the case J1 in absence of gravity from the work of Denner *et al.* `[1] <https://link.springer.com/article/10.1007/s10494-021-00291-w>`_ with :math:`We = 20` and :math:`Oh = 0.1`.
+The case simulated in this example corresponds to the case J1 in absence of gravity from the work of Denner *et al.* `[1] <https://link.springer.com/article/10.1007/s10494-021-00291-w>`_ with the Weber number :math:`We = 20` and the Ohnesorge number :math:`Oh = 0.1`.

 ****